numba/numba/docs/source/reference/deprecation.rst

 Recommendations
 ---------------

-- Projects that depends on Numba should set ``NUMBA_CAPTURED_ERRORS='new_style'`` for testing to find all places where non-``NumbaError`` exceptions are raised during compilation.
+- Projects that depend on Numba should set ``NUMBA_CAPTURED_ERRORS='new_style'`` for testing to find all places where non-``NumbaError`` exceptions are raised during compilation.
-- Replace any code that raises non-``NumbaError`` to indicate compilation error.
-  For instance, instead of raising ``TypeError``, raise ``numba.core.errors.NumbaTypeError``.
+- Modify any code that raises a non-``NumbaError`` to indicate a compilation error to raise a subclass of ``NumbaError`` instead.
+For example, instead of raising a ``TypeError``, raise a ``numba.core.errors.NumbaTypeError``.

 Schedule